nbogie/express-notes/exercise-post-quotes.md

 The route should be `/quotes` and the HTTP method should be POST.

-Note: You should use [OUR starting project](TODO), NOT your own existing quote server.
-This is because our project has an html form for creating new quotes.
+Note: You should use [OUR starting project: cyf-quotes-post-start](https://glitch.com/~cyf-quotes-post-start), NOT your own existing quote server.
+This is because our project has an HTML form for creating new quotes.

 You can use the [official documentation on req.body](https://expressjs.com/en/api.html#req.body) to help you with this.